 What’s your favorite place in the entire world?

 “Great question and one that we continue to explore to find.
 One day, we know we will get off the road so we want to find our place to live as we travel.
-Ouray is a strong contender along with many spots in CO.
+Many spots in Colorado are strong contenders.
 We love the mountains.”

 Do you have a mantra?